 | Fluoride | 4.0 mg/L | 1.0 mg/L (OEHHA PHG) | Below 0.7 mg/L for bottle-fed infants (EWG) |

-Two rows have no honest "safe" number to fill in.
+Two rows have no "safe" number we can fill in.
 Lead and PFOA both carry a health goal of zero, so we record no safe level rather than invent a small positive one.
-Arsenic's legal limit sits 2,500 times above the health guideline, and nitrate's sits about 70 times above it.
+Arsenic's legal limit sits 2,500 times above the health guideline.
+Nitrate's sits about 70 times above it.

 Why Does Formula Water Matter So Much for a Newborn?